Ed Roberts (activist): Early life

-Roberts contracted polio at the age of fourteen in 1953, two years before the Salk vaccine ended the epidemic.
-He spent eighteen months in hospitals and returned home paralyzed from the neck down except for two fingers on one hand and several toes.
+Roberts was born in San Mateo, California.
+He contracted polio at the age of fourteen in 1953, two years before the Salk vaccine ended the epidemic.
+He spent eighteen months in hospitals and returned home paralyzed from the neck down except for two fingers on his left hand and two toes on his left foot.
 He slept in an iron lung at night and often rested there during the day.
 When out of the lung he survived by "frog breathing," a technique for forcing air into the lungs using facial and neck muscles.

-He attended school by telephone communication until his mother, Zona, insisted that he attend school once a week for a few hours.
+He attended Burlingame High School by telephone communication until his mother, Zona, insisted that he attend school once a week for a few hours.
 At school, he faced his deep fear of being stared at and transformed his sense of personal identity.
 He gave up thinking of himself as a "helpless cripple," and decided to think of himself as a "star."
-He credited his mother with teaching him by example how to fight for what he needed.
+He credited his parents with teaching him by example how to fight for what he needed.